toaderflorin/florintoader/_posts/2017-09-16-relativity-correctness.markdown

 *Hmm, that's weird.
 The number of electrons and the number of protons is the same in the wire.*

 Or is it?
-Let's "strap a camera" on the ball and look at things from its point of reference.
+Let's strap a camera GoPro on the ball and look at things from its point of reference.
 Also, let's assume the ball is negatively charged and it's moving at *v*, the speed of the electron (for the sake of simplicity).

 So we have two frames of reference: